Dying declaration

 In the law of evidence, a dying declaration is testimony that would normally be barred as hearsay, but may in common law nonetheless be admitted as evidence in criminal law trials because it constituted the last words of a dying person.
 The rationale is that someone who is dying or believes death to be imminent would have less incentive to fabricate testimony, and as such, the hearsay statement carries with it some reliability.

 History

-In medieval English courts, the principle originated of Nemo moriturus praesumitur mentiri — "no-one on the point of death should be presumed to be lying".
+In medieval English courts, the principle originated of Nemo moriturus praesumitur mentiri — "no-one on the point of death is presumed to be lying".
 An incident in which a dying declaration was admitted as evidence has been found in the 1202 case of Geoffrey v Goddard.

 Tests for admissibility

 In common law, a "dying declaration" must be a statement made by a deceased person who would otherwise have been a credible witness to their own death by murder or manslaughter, and was of "settled hopeless expectation of death".